Can Mold Cause A Sinus Infection?

 Today, I’m going to go over another topic that comes up frequently in consultations with medical practitioners: mold sinus infections.
 When I’m looking at results and performing a consult for a practitioner, I frequently see results go up in the first three to six months of treatment.
-This is very common, and it’s likely caused by the mycotoxins’ lipophilic (fat soluble) chemical properties (1).
+This is very common and likely caused by the mycotoxins’ lipophilic (fat-soluble) chemical properties (1).
 It could also be because mycotoxins are highly susceptible to reabsorption in the gut via bile acid receptors(2).
-However, after the first six months, persistent spikes in mycotoxin numbers can still occur.
+However, persistent spikes in mycotoxin numbers can still occur after the first six months.

-I’ve found that there are two common reasons that this happens: re-exposure from the home or workspace (see my blog post on the subject), and infections/colonization of mold in the body.
+I’ve found that there are two common reasons that this happens: re-exposure from the home or workspace, and infections/colonization of mold in the body.
 With regards to the latter, one possible location is the gut (see my blog on how mold and mycotoxins affect the gut), and the other main sites are the sinuses and respiratory tract.
 Although mold has been known to infect the body, surprisingly little research has been done on how mycotoxins are involved.
 I’d like to take a moment to focus on how mold can cause sinus infections and what has been shown to treat them.

 (Let me remind everyone that I’m not an MD, so please seek medical advice before you try and treat yourself!)